JaVers restores commit-deep shadow graph. Referenced

 limits the number of objects that would be loaded.

-Commit-deep+ query is slower than commit-deep query.
+Deep+ query can be slower than commit-deep query.

-JaVers executes up to N additional queries to fill potential gaps in the object graph created by the commit-deep query
+JaVers executes up to N additional queries to fill potential gaps in the object graph

 (one query per each gap).

 Warning: since 3.6.3, deep+ scope doesn't include commit-deep scope.

 Returns an array containing the constants of this enum type, in